 Question: What is an Active Street?

-Answer: A street that is repurposed for people walking, biking, running, or wheeling by reducing or prohibiting through traffic.
+Answer: A street that prioritizes people walking, biking, running, or wheeling by reducing or prohibiting through motor vehicle traffic.

 Question: So I can walk, run, bike, or wheel in the street?